 Maintaining a legislation on GMOs and new genetic engineering techniques together with civil society and environmental NGOs since 2005.
 The fight to make Europe GMO-free continues through IFOAM EU’s “Keeping GMOs out of food” project, which has been running since 2014.

 Founding a research & innovation platform, and obtaining official recognition: Year 2007 marked the start of what has become an influential advocacy platform for organic research & innovation, TP Organics, with more than 70 organisations involved.

-Presenting almost 200 common positions to decision-makers, founded on the diversity of organic producers and operators.
-This is the movement's and IFOAM EU's strength!
+Developing almost 200 common positions and bringing the reality of organic farming to decision-makers, based on the expertise and diversity of organic producers and operators.
+This is the movement’s and IFOAM EU’s strength!

-European organic congresses and conferences attended by high-level policy makers and authorities, and recognised as key events for beiing informed of Europe-wide developments, for providing input to IFOAM EU positions and for networking.
+European organic congresses and conferences attended by high-level policy makers and authorities, and recognised as key events for being informed about Europe-wide developments, for providing input to IFOAM EU positions and for networking.

 Leading organic processing by working on products and techniques to be allowed in organic processing, by pushing for reaching 100% organic ingredients and by asking for even more transparent labelling.